elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 ### 3. Firewall

 When using Elixir WebRTC, make sure you open the ephemeral range of UDP ports in your firewall.
-WebRTC uses a random port in this range for every PeerConnection.
+WebRTC uses a random port in this range, one for every PeerConnection.
 You can also configure PeerConnection to use a specific port range by doing

 ```elixir